Grab-and-go goodness awaits.

 So I bumped up the liquid-to-dry ratio and voila!
 Perfectly chewy, no-bake peanut butter granola bars were born, and they couldn’t be any easier to make.

-This easy recipe is SO much better than store-bought granola bars, and with filling, healthy ingredients you can feel good about eating them.
+This easy recipe is SO much better than store-bought granola bars, and with filling ingredients, you can feel good about eating them.
 They are the perfect snack for busy afternoons, road trips, or just as a simple energy boost.

 • Maple syrup.
 You really need a liquid sweetener for this recipe, like maple syrup or honey.
 Avoid dry sugars, as the bars won’t set correctly.